No True Scotsman Fallacy – Definition & Examples

 How does it work?

-• For this logical autumnacy to occur, we first need a basic generalization of a group, for example, “All members of group X have or are Y.” An example of a basic generalization can be, for example: “Vegans never consume animal products.”
+• For this logical fallacy to occur, we first need a basic generalization of a group, for example, “All members of group X have or are Y.” An example of a basic generalization can be, for example: “Vegans never consume animal products.”

 • Then, a counterexample is presented that aims to disprove the original generalization.
-In our example, it might be somaeone whom we know and who does not strictly adhere to the definition provided.
+In our example, it might be someone whom we know and who does not strictly adhere to the definition provided.
 A counterexample for this situation can be, for instance: “But what about Anne?
 She’s a vegan, and she occasionally drinks dairy milk.”

 • Finally, instead of accepting the counterexample and revising the original statement or providing evidence, the person who made the claim redefines the category to exclude the counterexample and might answer: “Well, no true vegan would drink dairy milk.”

-Logically, suppose somaeone provides evidence that speaks against the generalization you’ve made.
+Logically, suppose someone provides evidence that speaks against the generalization you’ve made.
 In that case, you should either accept the fact and abandon your initial claim or adjust your claim to make it more accurate and inclusive of the new evidence.

-However, this reasoning is not always autumnacious.
+However, this reasoning is not always fallacious.
 There are situations where redefining a group or category is valid, especially when dealing with clear-cut definitions or established standards.
 It is important to understand that the argument “no true X would do Y” is not always wrong.
 If there is a clear, widely accepted definition, these statements can be correct.

 Origin

-The “no true Scotsman” autumnacy was coined by the philosopher Anthony Flew in his 1975 book “Thinking About Thinking.”
+The “no true Scotsman” fallacy was coined by the philosopher Anthony Flew in his 1975 book “Thinking About Thinking.”
 In the book, Flew presents an illustrative example to describe how people often defend generalizations in the face of counterexamples by arbitrarily changing the definition to exclude the counterexample.

 In Flew’s example, the conversation initially claims that no Scotsman puts sugar on his porridge.
 When it’s pointed out that there is indeed a Scotsman who does put sugar on his porridge, the claim is then shifted to state that no “true” Scotsman would do such a thing.
 This example demonstrates how the criteria are modified on the fly to exclude inconvenient cases and thereby protect the original assertion from refutation.
-The name of the autumnacy comes from the example below, which captures the essence of modifying an argument’s premises to exclude a specific case without justification.
+The name of the no true Scotsman fallacy comes from the example below, which captures the essence of modifying an argument’s premises to exclude a specific case without justification.

 Example